MrEnder0/Grid9/README.md

 ### High priority
  - Make windows not false positive the installer
+ - Add logging system for debugging errors and script information.
  - Allow while nesting

+### Low priority
  - Make a update command for the cli tool

-### Low priority
- - Clean up bad code and comment on more complex parts for readability.
  - Use booleans instead of strings for the grid array for better memory ussage and performance.
  - Add logging system for debugging errors and script information.
+ - Clean up bad code and comment on more complex parts for readability.

 ## Syntax Example:
 Here is a example of a conditional statement.